 I gingerly sorted through my baby registry as I sat in the hospital waiting room.
 Christmas was over and it was time for me to kick it into gear.
 My baby was due next month!

-As added all of the last-minute items I thought I needed and completed my order for diaper wipes, bottle soap, and baby hand sanitizer….Do babies need their own hand sanitizer?
+I added all of the last-minute items I thought I needed and completed my order for diaper wipes, bottle soap, and baby hand sanitizer….Do babies need their own hand sanitizer?
 And what was I really supposed to do with a white noise machine?

 I heard my name called and quickly submitted my order, hoping I had everything.
 And If I didn’t, I still had time….